arachne-framework/aristotle/readme.md

 ## API

-Aristotle's primary API is exposed in its top-level namespace, `arachne.aristotle`, which defines functions to create and interact with _models_.
+Aristotle's primary API is exposed in its top-level namespace, `arachne.aristotle`, which defines functions to create and interact with _graphs_.

-A model is a collection of RDF data, together with (optionally) logic and/or inferencing engines.
-Models may be stored in memory or be a facade to an external RDF database (although all the model constructors shipped with Aristotle are for in-memory models.)
+A graph is a collection of RDF data, together with (optionally) logic and/or inferencing engines.
+Graphs may be stored in memory or be a facade to an external RDF database (although all the graph constructors shipped with Aristotle are for in-memory graphs.)

-Models are instances of `org.apache.jena.rdf.model.Model`, and are stateful mutable objects (mutability is too deeply ingrained in Jena to provide an immutable facade.)
+Graphs are instances of `org.apache.jena.graph.Graph`, which are stateful mutable objects (mutability is too deeply ingrained in Jena to provide an immutable facade.)
+However, Aristotle's APIs are consistent in returning the model from any update operations, as if graphs were immutable Clojure-style collections.
+It is reccomended to rely on the return value of update operations, as if graphs were immutable, so your code does not break if immutable graph representations are ever supported.

-Jena Models are not thread-safe by default.
-However, all of Aristotle's built-in functions perform the necessary locking to support safe concurrent access.
-Direct uses of the Model via interop will need to follow the [Jena Concurrency Guidelines](https://jena.apache.org/documentation/notes/concurrency-howto.html), and can leverage the `arachne.aristotle.lock/read` and `arachne.aristotle.lock/write` macros.
+Jena Graphs are not thread-safe by default; make sure you limit concurrent graph access.

-### Creating a Model
+### Creating a Graph

-To create a new model, invoke the `arachne.aristotle/model` multimethod.
-The first argument to `model` is a keyword specifying the type of model to construct, additional arguments vary depending on the type of model.
+To create a new graph, invoke the `arachne.aristotle/graph` multimethod.
+The first argument to `graph` is a keyword specifying the type of graph to construct, additional arguments vary depending on the type of graph.

-Model constructors provided by Aristotle include:
+Graph constructors provided by Aristotle include:

 |type|model|
 |----|-----|